The Best of Me (2014 film): Plot

-After Tuck's death, Amanda and Dawson meet with Tuck's lawyer and learn that they are to scatter Tuck's ashes at a cottage he owned with his wife.
+After Tuck's death, Amanda and Dawson meet with his lawyer and learn that they are to scatter Tuck's ashes at a cottage he owned with his wife.
 Later, Dawson and Amanda spend a passionate night together.
-They have lunch and discuss their plans, during which Dawson is reminded by Amanda that she had continued to try to visit him in prison.
+They have lunch and discuss their plans, during which he is reminded how she insisted but refused at the time to visit him at prison.
 The following day, Amanda decides to return to her family and her strained marriage, to fulfill her family commitments.

 When Amanda goes home, Dawson remains at Tuck's to restore the garden.
 However, she later decides to split up with her husband, and she leaves Dawson a voicemail expressing her love.
 Before anything more can happen between them, Dawson is attacked and almost killed by his brothers, having been almost pushed in front of a moving train.
-Dawson knocks them out, but after calling 911, he is spotted by his father across the railroad tracks and is shot dead.
+He knocks them out, but after calling 911, he was spotted by his father across the railroad tracks and is shot dead.

 Meanwhile, Amanda gets a call that her son has been in a car accident.
-On arriving at the hospital, the doctor tells her he needs a new heart.
-That same night, the doctors tell her they had found a donor.
-While sleeping, Amanda has a dream of Dawson sitting on the side of her bed when she is awoken by the doorbell being rung by her mother, who has come to tell her that Dawson had been shot and killed by his father.
+On arriving at the hospital, the doctor tells her he needs a heart transplant.
+That same night, as a donor was found, Amanda had a dream of Dawson sitting at her bedside, and when awoken by the doorbell rung, it's her mother, who came to tell her that Dawson had been shot and killed by his father.

-One year later, Amanda gets a call from her son telling her he found out who the donor was and that maybe she knew him: Dawson Cole.
+One year later, Amanda gets a call from her son telling her he found out the donor's name and that maybe she knew him: Dawson Cole.
 Shocked and happy upon hearing this, she drives back to the house Tuck had left them.
-It is there that she reads the letter Dawson had left her, telling her how much he loved her.
+It is there that Amanda reads the letter Dawson had left her, telling her how much he loved her.
 She proceeds to take a walk through the garden Dawson had beautifully arranged for her before he died.